 For over three generations, the USA has been the preferred destination of choice for students from India and other South Asian countries.
 This is no surprise considering the fact that American institutions consistently feature in the top Universities of the world.
-In the QS World University Rankings 2013, seven of the top 10 Universities are American institutions.
+In the QS World University Rankings 2015-16, five of the top 10 Universities are American institutions.
 They are as follows:

 - Massachusetts Institute of Technology (MIT) - 1st position internationally

 - California Institute of Technology (Caltech) - 5th position internationally

 - University of Chicago - 10th position internationally